crscottau/openshift-stuff/manual/disconnected-demo/2.dns/readme.md

 };
 ```

-Also need to add this zone so the cluster can find the vSphere server when using an install type of IPI
+Also need to add this zone so the cluster can find the vSphere servers when using an install type of IPI

 ```conf
 zone "infra.demo.redhat.com" IN {